SUBSCRIBE TO OUR FREE NEWSLETTER

 East Jerusalem is in lockdown as of Wednesday after the Israeli military erected checkpoints around the occupied territory as the repression of Palestinian protesters took a severe turn.

 According to reports, a 14-year-old Palestinian boy was shot dead early Wednesday by Israeli forces at the city's Damascus Gate after allegedly wielding a knife.
-Locals told reporters that 12 Palestinian students were also detained by military after early morning raids in two East Jerusalem neighborhoods.
+Locals told reporters that the military also detained 12 Palestinian students after early morning raids in two East Jerusalem neighborhoods.

 The widespread crackdown was initiated by the government's security cabinet, which agreed to a suite of punitive measures early Wednesday following a handful of attacks against Israeli citizens.

-A statement issued by the office of Israeli Prime Minister Benjamin Netanyahu said Israeli police are now authorized to "impose a closure on, or to surround, centers of friction and incitement in Jerusalem, in accordance with security considerations."
+A statement issued by the office of Israeli Prime Minister Benjamin Netanyahu said Israeli police are now authorized to "impose a closure on, or to surround, centers of friction and incitement in Jerusalem, following security considerations."

 Israeli forces have also been deployed in and around Jerusalem's Old City, Ma'an notes.